Doha26/MetFlix/README.md

 # MetFlix

 >For this demo , i have been asked to build a fully functionnal movies react-native application.
-I dicided to call it MetFlix This App is built on top of React Native with React.JS (Used React Hooks) , Typescript.
+I dicided to call it MetFlix This App is built on top of React Native with React.JS (Used React Hooks) and Typescript.

  ## Results
 - [x] Splashscreen